gitcnd/git-meta/README.md

 ### How Mode 1 works:

-A git pre-commit hook is added, which creats the file ".git-meta" in your project and adds this to your commit.
+A git pre-commit hook is added, which creates the file ".git-meta" in your project and adds this to your commit.
 .git-meta contains all the real file metadata in your project (correct dates and times, ownerships, permissions, etc)

 A git post-merge hook is added, which restores all the correct information from the .git-meta file